brianz/resume/bz_resume.md

 - Developed and led Git branching strategy, eliminating previous code freezes during release cycles
 - Instigated and wrote foundation code for new unit-testing methodologies using py.test and Mock
-- Developed and write building blocks for Chef to produce a common set of configuration management recipes across different environments and the development VM (Vagrant)
+- Developed and write building blocks for Chef to produce a common set of configuration management recipes across different AWS environments and the development VM (Vagrant)
 - Work on all aspects of the Django server code, which services the kabuto.com single page application and various mobile apps